nidorx/roblox-dat-gui/README.md

 2. Clone this repository to your computer

-3. Set the location to this repo's root directory and run this command in PoeerShell:
+3. Set the location to this repo's root directory and run this command in PowerShell:

 ```powershell
 rojo build -o $env:USERPROFILE/Downloads/dat.GUI.rbxmx default.project.json